huggingface/datasets/docs/source/exploring.rst

     {'type': 'custom', 'format_kwargs': {'transform': <function __main__.encode(batch)>}, 'columns': ['idx', 'label', 'sentence1', 'sentence2'], 'output_all_columns': False}
     >>> dataset[:2]
     {'input_ids': tensor([[  101,  2572,  3217, ...
 102]]), 'token_type_ids': tensor([[0, 0, 0, ...
 0]]), 'attention_mask': tensor([[1, 1, 1, ...
 1]])}

+It’s also possible to use :func:`datasets.Dataset.with_transform` instead, to get a new dataset object with the specified transform.

 Since the formatting function is applied on-the-fly, your original data are intact: